-Over a million examples of the Renault Clio have been sold in the UK since the first one debuted in 1991, a legacy its French manufacturer hopes this simplified fourth-generation model will capitalise on.
+More than a million examples of the Renault Clio have been sold in the UK since the first model debuted in a flurry of Nicole and Papa advertising in 1991.
+It has a fine legacy that this French carmaker hopes its simplified fourth-generation model will capitalise on.

-Like virtually every contemporary car, this Clio’s more spacious, delivers greater efficiency and is safer than its predecessor, but unlike its forebears it comes in a single bodystyle: a five-door hatchback, albeit one with hidden rear door handles for a svelte appearance.
+Like virtually every contemporary car, this Clio’s more spacious, delivers greater efficiency and is safer than its predecessors.
+Unlike its forebears it comes in a single bodystyle: a five-door hatchback, albeit one with hidden rear door handles for a svelte appearance.

 Sales of three-door superminis have been declining for a while, and although continental Europeans can buy the estate-bodied Sport Tourer, this is not a format Renault intends to offer in the UK.